RyanSandford/personal-site/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

+This website remains as an archive of my academic portfolio, containing useful links to former publications and projects.

+### Education

-I am a MSc student in Computer Science, studying __Computer Algebra__ at the University of Western Ontario.
+I received my MSc in Computer Science from the University of Western Ontario in 2022, studying __Computer Algebra__.
-My research is supervised by Professor [Marc Moreno Maza](https://www.csd.uwo.ca/~mmorenom/) and conducted within the Ontario Research Centre for Computer Algebra [(ORCCA)](http://www.orcca.on.ca/).
+My research was supervised by Professor [Marc Moreno Maza](https://www.csd.uwo.ca/~mmorenom/) and conducted within the Ontario Research Centre for Computer Algebra [(ORCCA)](http://www.orcca.on.ca/).

-I received a BSc in 2020, with an Honours Specialization in Mathematics and a Major in Computer Science, at the [University of Western Ontario](https://www.math.uwo.ca/).
+I also received a BSc in 2020, with an Honours Specialization in Mathematics and a Major in Computer Science, at the [University of Western Ontario](https://www.math.uwo.ca/).

 ### Research